 A licensed version of KbdEdit is distributed as a self-contained MSI installation package named KbdEditSetup_<user_details>.msi.
 Once you have purchased and received your copy, simply double-click the MSI file, or use the "Run..." command from Windows Start menu.
 The setup wizard will show up, which will guide you through the rest of the installation process.

-The MSI package contains both 32 and 64 bit versions of KbdEdit, but you do not have to worry about these details - the wizard will automatically choose and install the right version for your computer.
+The single MSI package contains KbdEdit versions for all supported platforms - currently 32- and 64-bit Intel, and 64-bit ARM (the latter supported since KbdEdit 20.8.0).
+You do not have to worry about these details though - the wizard will automatically choose and install the version that is right for your computer.

 Administrator rights are necessary for the proper installation of certain KbdEdit components, so make sure the installation is started from an account belonging to the "Administrators" group.
 If you are running Windows Vista, you should also answer "Allow" to the system warning message that shows up during installation.

 If you no longer need KbdEdit, it can be easily removed using the Control Panel | Add or Remove Programs applet.
 Keep in mind though that when KbdEdit is uninstalled, any custom keyboards you have on your system will no longer be functional.
 Windows will still be able to load them, but if KbdEdit is not present they will fall back to the standard US English layout.

 Following a successful installation, a new group named KbdEdit will appear in the "All Programs" list of your Start menu.

 KbdEdit is started by choosing the icon titled KbdEdit <version>.
 When starting for the first time, the Options dialog opens automatically to let you set important options - most notably the keyboard type.